xster/flutter-wiki/Early-Access:-Hot-Reload.md

 We'd love [feedback](https://github.com/flutter/flutter/issues/new) on this new feature and UX.
 You can try hot reload now, if:

-* You are running Linux or MacOS and are using an Android device for development.
+* You are running Linux or MacOS and are using an Android device or emulator for development.
 * You are running MacOS and are using the iOS simulator for development.
 * You are using the latest master branch of flutter.

-Hot reload currently supports the iOS simulator and Android hardware.
+Hot reload currently supports the iOS simulator, iOS hardware, and Android hardware, and Android emulator.

 ## Using Atom